Thousands Told To Flee Wildfire Near Los Angeles - UrduPoint

 "It's all gone," he said, his voice catching.
 "It's all gone."

-Ventura County Fire Department officials said they were throwing resources at the blaze.
+Ventura County Fire Department officials said they were throwing resources at the blaze in an area that is home to 30,000 people, but that changing wind patterns meant there was hope the fire could die down in the coming days.

+"Winds are subsiding over the lower elevations while remaining still gusty over the higher elevations," said Ariel Cohen of the National Weather Service.

+"By the time we get to 11:00 am (on Friday) the winds will further subside across the region, and we are not expecting any red flag warnings to be in effect for the area."

+On Thursday, California Governor Gavin Newsom visited communities impacted by the fire and declared a state of emergency in the worst-affected area of Ventura County.

-That included crews on the ground defending homes with hose lines working alongside bulldozers that were trying to remove fuels.
+There, crews on the ground had defended homes with hose lines working alongside bulldozers that were trying to remove fuels.

-Helicopter pilots worked throughout the night dropping water, said Ventura County fire captain Trevor Johnson, predicting that the fight would continue for some time.
+Helicopter pilots worked throughout the night on Wednesday dropping water, said Ventura County fire captain Trevor Johnson.
+That was expected to continue on Thursday night.

-"We're going to have an active presence in there for days to come," he told reporters.

 Hoses ran dry for crews battling the flames at one point late Wednesday, Ventura County Fire Chief Dustin Gardner said.